sillsdev/TheCombine/docs/deploy/kubernetes_design/README.md

 The specialized Docker images that are used to deploy the combine, `combine_frontend`, `combine_backend`, and `combine_maint`, are stored in AWS ECR.
 AWS ECR requires users/applications to generate login credentials to pull images from AWS ECR; the credentials are valid for 12 hours.
-In order to accomodate this requirement, when the Kubernetes resources are installed or reconfigured, the following jobs are created:
+In order to accommodate this requirement, when the Kubernetes resources are installed or reconfigured, the following jobs are created:

 - `ecr-cred-helper` is a one-time Job that is run to create the `aws-login-credentials` Secret.
 The Secret type is